mymoid/mymoid-js/examples/nextjs/README.md

 # Mymoid Application Example with Next.js (App Router)

-This repository provides an example implementation of the Mymoid API SDK in a Next.js application using App Router.
+Hey there! 👋 Welcome to our Mymoid API SDK example with Next.js and the App Router.

-## Getting started
+## Getting Started

 In the root directory, run the development server: